 TGm editor: Please update the 3rd paragraph this subclause as shown below:

-[1808]A STA that has successfully negotiated a protected block ack agreement shall obey the following rule as a block ack originator in addition to rules specified in 10.25.6.7 (Originator’s behavior) and 10.25.6.8 (Maintaining block ack state at the originator):
+[1808]A STA that has successfully negotiated a protected block ack agreement shall obey the following rule for that agreement as a block ack originator in addition to rules specified in 10.25.6.7 (Originator’s behavior) and 10.25.6.8 (Maintaining block ack state at the originator):

-[1808]To change the value of WinStartB at the receiver, the STA shall use a robust ADDBA Request frame
+[1808]To change the value of WinStartB at the receiver, the STA shall transmit an ADDBA Request frame with the Fragment Number subfield of the Block Ack Starting Sequence Control field set to 1 and the Starting Sequence Number subfield of the Block Ack Starting Sequence Control field set to the intended value.

 TGm editor: Please update the 2nd bullet of the 4th paragraph this subclause as shown below:

-[1808]Upon receipt of a valid robust ADDBA Request frame for an established protected block ack agreement whose TID and transmitter address are the same as those of the block ack agreement, the STA shall update its WinStartR and WinStartB values based on the starting sequence number in the robust ADDBA Request frame according to the procedures outlined for reception of BlockAckReq frames in 10.25.6.3 (Scoreboard context control during full-state operation), 10.25.6.4 (Scoreboard context control during partial-state operation), 10.25.6.6.1 (General), and 10.25.6.6.3 (Operation for each received BlockAckReq), while treating the starting sequence number as though it were the SSN of a received BlockAckReq frame or, in case of a block ack agreement with segmentation and reassembly, treating the MPDU starting sequence number as though it were the MPDU SSN of a received BlockAckReq frame.
-Values in other fields of the ADDBA Request frame shall be ignored.
-[1013]
+[1808]Upon receipt of an ADDBA Request frame, with the Fragment Number subfield of the Block Ack Starting Sequence Control field set to 1, for an established protected block ack agreement whose TID and transmitter address are the same as those of the block ack agreement, the STA shall update its WinStartR and WinStartB values based on the Starting Sequence Number subfield in the ADDBA Request frame according to the procedures outlined for reception of BlockAckReq frames in 10.25.6.3 (Scoreboard context control during full-state operation), 10.25.6.4 (Scoreboard context control during partial-state operation), 10.25.6.6.1 (General), and 10.25.6.6.3 (Operation for each received BlockAckReq), while treating the starting sequence number as though it were the SSN of a received BlockAckReq frame or, in case of a block ack agreement with segmentation and reassembly, treating the MPDU starting sequence number as though it were the MPDU SSN of a received BlockAckReq frame.
+The STA shall ignore the values carried in the other fields of the Action field of an ADDBA Request frame with the Fragment Number subfield set to 1.
+[1013]The STA shall not transmit an ADDBA Response frame in response to receiving an ADDBA Request frame with the Fragment Number subfield set to 1.

 Part 5: Addressing new vulnerabilities